 ⟢ ATK% is much better, as Anaxa has an abundance of DMG% buffs and is deprived of ATK.
 It's much easier to farm for anyway, so save yourself the headache!

-⟢ Anaxa loses too much DMG using an ERR% Rope in Hypercarry team compositions.
-An ERR% Rope poorly benefits him.
+⟢ Anaxa loses too much DMG using an ERR% Rope in Hypercarry team compositions, so stick with ATK%.

 Sub Stats